Green Initiative

-At Goodwill, we do more than collect and sell used goods, We keep millions of reusable items out of landfills.
+At Goodwill, we do more than collect and sell used goods.
+As part of our green initiative, we keep millions of reusable items out of landfills.
 When we provide services, we maintain a high level of quality, and we do it in an environmentally responsible way.
 Goodwill is committed to reducing the impact on the environment and its natural resources.
-Many of the goods you might be tempted to throw away can be reused ... and turned into jobs and training for North Georgians looking for work.
+Many of the goods you might be tempted to throw away can be reused … and turned into jobs and training for North Georgians looking for work.

-Goodwill of North Georgia is proud to have achieved an ISO 14001 Registration awarded to businesses that examine their impact on the environment.
-Last year, we sold more than 25 million pounds of goods to recyclers, in addition to the millions of items sold in our stores - items that might otherwise have been wasted in landfills.
-The program is good for the environment and it generates both time and revenue to support our mission services.
+Last year, we sold more than 25 million pounds of goods to recyclers, in addition to the millions of items sold in our stores – items that might otherwise have been wasted in landfills.
+The green business initiative is good for the environment and it generates both time and revenue to support our mission services.

-Through our partnership with Dell we can even recylce your unwanted computer equipment, monitors, scanners, and printers - basically anything that connects to a computer.
+Through our partnership with Dell Reconnect, we can even recycle your unwanted computer equipment, monitors, scanners, and printers – basically anything that connects to a computer.
 We keep your old tech out of landfills and put it back to good use.

 Environmentally Friendly Construction